Frank Gadsby: Diving

+Gadsby reportedly had a previous close encounter with near death or injury, when he dived from the bridge of the RMS Berengaria and barely cleared a 24 ft barge.
+During his career, he performed in front of royalty and once entertained a crowd of over 90,000 at the Wembley Arena.

 Retirement

-Gadsby retired around 1949, yet came out of retirement in August 1953 to dive in place of his son Leslie, who was injured.
+Gadsby retired autumn 1950 yet continued to dive into his 70s, once saying "I can do it still if anyone likes to dare me" and "the hardest part of the act is climbing up all those rungs with one leg.
+I can come down alright."
+He came out of retirement in August 1953 to dive in place of his son Leslie, who was injured, at an event at Greville Smyth Park in Bristol.
 The act involved diving "in flames, through flames and into flames" from a 74 ft platform into a 5 ft 6 in deep tank.
 Gadsby's other son Kenneth also participated in the act, but did not dive.
 When asked how he felt about the dive after several years into retirement, Gadsby reportedly replied "Not a bit of it", noting it was his lifetime work and that he had learnt it to perfection.

-During a dive in December 1953, he replaced his injured son and performed a high dive at a fair ground in Carlisle.
-Gadsby continued to dive into his 70s, once saying "I can do it still if anyone likes to dare me."
-After retirement, he moved to Hyson Green.
+He also replaced his injured son in December 1953, performing a high dive at a fair ground in Carlisle.
+After retirement, he moved from Hyson Green to Eastwood, Nottinghamshire.

 Personal

 He married Nellie Crossland on 20 June 1907 in Nottingham, England.
 Together they had two sons, Leslie and Ken.